astroDimitrios/git-novice/episodes/07-github.md

 ## 3\.
 SSH Background and Setup

-Before Alfredo can connect to a remote repository, he needs to set up a way for his computer to authenticate with GitHub so it knows it's him trying to connect to his remote repository.
+Before you can connect to a remote repository, you need to set up a way for your computer to authenticate with GitHub so it knows it's you trying to connect to the remote repository.

 We are going to set up the method that is commonly used by many different services to authenticate access on the command line.
 This method is called Secure Shell Protocol (SSH).
 SSH is a cryptographic network protocol that allows secure communication between computers using an otherwise insecure network.

 SSH uses what is called a key pair.
 This is two keys that work together to validate access.
 One key is publicly known and called the public key, and the other key called the private key is kept private.
 Very descriptive names.

 You can think of the public key as a padlock, and only you have the key (the private key) to open it.
 You use the public key where you want a secure method of communication, such as your GitHub account.
 You give this padlock, or public key, to GitHub and say "lock the communications to my account with this so that only computers that have my private key can unlock communications and send git commands as my GitHub account."

 What we will do now is the minimum required to set up the SSH keys and add the public key to a GitHub account.
 The first thing we are going to do is check if this has already been done on the computer you're on.
 Because generally speaking, this setup only needs to happen once and then you can forget about it.

 :::::::::::::::::::::::::::::::::::::::::  callout